top of page

 Mirador Cóndor

-Cabañas Vista al Paine: After spending the day in the park, I checked into Cabañas Vista al Paine located in the Río Serrano area.
+Cabañas Vista al Paine: After spending the day in the park, I checked into Cabañas Vista al Paine in the Río Serrano area.
 These cabins offer private rooms and bathrooms with shared spaces including a kitchen and living room.

 There is so much to see from these cabins.
 Animals freely roam through the grounds, including horses and dogs.
 And the sunrises over the distant mountains are magical—with an unobstructed view of Cuernos del Paine.